kmaed/searchfvs/README.md

 Then the binary `searchfvs` will be generated.
 This binary does not depend on any external libraries.

-If [COIN-OR CBC solver](https://github.com/coin-or/Cbc) is installed on your computer, type
+If [COIN-OR Cbc solver](https://github.com/coin-or/Cbc) is installed on your computer, type

     $ make searchfvs_withcbc